 In keeping with my old school theme, I stayed at Hotel Catedral, a historic hotel just steps from the Zocolo or central square, which by the way is the largest in Mexico.
 You can easily walk to the Cathedral, obviously, the National Palace and the points of interest mentioned in this post, as well as other popular places.
 They offer a really good breakfast buffet, concierge services and accommodating staff.
 Some of the rooms have small balconies.

-Language– Most hotels in Mexico City have someone on their staff that speaks Spanish so you don’t have to worry if your Spanish isn’t the best.
+Language– Most hotels in Mexico City have someone on their staff that speaks Spanish so you don’t have to worry if your Spanish isn’t the best or almost non existant.

 Money– Always change your dollars into pesos.
 If you pay with dollars, you will get pesos back in change and the exchange rate will not be good.
 Banks and ATMs have the best rates, with the change houses or caja de cambios next.
 The hotels usually do not offer a competitive rate.
 Always keep some small bills and change for tips.